vultisig/vultisig-android/README.md

-# voltix-android
+# vultisig-android

-voltix android app
+vultisig android app

 ## Setup GITHUB personal token
 This project use [Trust Wallet WalletCore](https://github.com/trustwallet/wallet-core), the WalletCore library is host on github , in order for gradle to access it , you need to have a github personal token and then set the following two ENV variables